Queen Victoria Park

-Queen Victoria Park is the "heart" of the Niagara Parks, and is the main area to go to view the majestic Niagara Falls.
-Bounded by the escarpment, the Niagara Gorge, and the Niagara River, the park features a valuable collection of unique native and international plant species from around the world.
+Queen Victoria Park is the crown jewel of Niagara's Parks, and is the main area to go to view the majestic Niagara Falls.
+Landmarked by the Niagara escarpment, the Niagara Gorge, and the Niagara River, the park features a prized collection of both indigenous and international flora for the world to enjoy.

 The majority of plants are labelled for the education of the local and out of town visitors.
-The park also features a major stone garden, a Hybrid tea rose garden, and attractive carpet bed displays.
+The park offers a romantic stone garden, rose garden, and attractive carpet bed displays.
 A convenient number of park benches and finely manicured lawns provide a pleasant opportunity for relaxation for the weary traveller.

 Landscape illumination is an integral part of the park environment, as is the illumination of the Falls.